-Well we are young enough to know what is "hip" and what music will get people up and dancing, and we are old enough to know it is not about us being DJs as much as it is us providing our clients exactly what they want.
-We are not the old wedding DJ guys who shows up with the music note neck-tie, who wants to talk on the mic all night like we are on the radio.
+Well we are young enough to know what is hip and what music will get people up and dancing, but we are old enough to know it is not about us being DJs as much as it is us providing our clients exactly what they want.
+We are not the old wedding DJ guys who show up with the music note neck-tie, who want to talk on the mic all night like we are on the radio.
 We know that you are our boss and we want to deliver what you want and desire.
 We listen.
 We have redundant systems to make sure we provide you with the music you want and avoid the music you hate!
 We can read a crowd and get them dancing whether they are 17 or 70 years old.
 We will never do anything that will come across "cheesy" or cheapen your event.
 We provide unlimited planning consults and meetings so that we understand your vision.
-Finally, our equipment is far better than what most mobile DJs use, and our DJs are the most talented you will find in the area.

 Where should we put the DJ and the dance floor?